 They are open for lunch and dinner during the week as well as brunch on the weekends.

 A large portion of Mission Bay in San Francisco is dedicated to the University of California at San Francisco Medical Center.
 It's also home to other UCSF Medical Facilities including the Benioff Children's Hospital, Smith Cardiovascular Research Building, and some other teaching facilities.

 UCSF and all of its medical facilities and research centers covers around 60 acres.
 All around it you will find parking, parks, and plenty of places to eat.

 Mission Bay in San Francisco is easy to get to from all around town.

-K/T Light Rail: The K/T light rail line rolls right through the middle of the district.
-It runs down 3rd Street, which is a great jumping off point for UCSF, the Chase Center, and the restaurants here.
-It will take you from Union Square and Market Street.
-You can also hop over to this Muni line from the E or F Streetcars from Fisherman's Wharf.
+The K and T light rail lines rolls right through the middle of the district.
+They runs down 3rd Street, which is a great jumping off point for UCSF, the Chase Center, and the restaurants here.

 Mission Bay in San Francisco is a small district with no hotels.
 However, you will find some great places to stay that are within a mile or two.
 You will also find plenty of great options right along the K/T Light Rail line, so you can easily get to and from this area.

 Here are just a few of my favorites.